clumsybeard/clumsybeard/README.md

 - 👋 Hi, I’m @clumsybeard
 - 👀 I’m interested in Machine Learning, Data Science and App Creation
 - 🌱 I’m currently learning Data Science and Machine Learning
-- 💞️ I’m looking to collaborate on Applicatio Projects using Flutter and Dart
 - 📫 How to reach me my email is cyruswaiganjo@gmail.com

 <!---